FrancisMurayaDev/dom-lecture/0x002-dom_events.md

 Event in DOM is action or occurrence in browser, the browser can respond to.

-Events are a result of user interactions such as clicks, key presses or mouse movements.
+Events are a result of user interactions such as clicks, key presses or mouse movements..

 ## Some Popular DOM Events.